-Pressing seam allowances can be somewhat confusing and even tricky.
+The process of pressing seam allowances can be a little bit confusing and even difficult at times.

-And like so many things in quilting, there are “rules” and then there are many times when the rules are broken.
+And just like with so many other aspects of quilting, there are “rules,” but there are also numerous instances in which the rules are broken.

 - toward one side